 Beyond emergency funds, it may be a good idea to ensure you’ve paid off any high-interest debt before allocating your money toward a vacation.

-Pro tip: Many financial institutions will let you name the account, which is seriously worth doing.
+• Pro tip: Many financial institutions will let you name the account, which is seriously worth doing.
 It might be harder to be motivated to contribute to account XXX924 than your “Valentine’s Day in Paris” Fund.
-Go ahead and give it a good name so you know what you’re working towards.
+Go ahead, and give it a good name so you know what you’re working towards.

 Doing Some Research on Your Dream Vacation

-Once you pick a spot, you can look at things like average hotel pricing, average food cost, transportation costs (including the flight, drive, boat, or train there as well as a car rental, taxi, or ridesharing service for when you’re there), average excursion cost, and add in a bit extra for entertainment expenses.
+• Once you pick a spot, you can look at things like average hotel pricing, average food cost, transportation costs (including the flight, drive, boat, or train there as well as a car rental, taxi, or ridesharing service for when you’re there), average excursion cost, and add in a bit extra for entertainment expenses.

 • Don’t forget to budget for hidden fees, such as resort fees, rental fees, and taxes.
 You may want to call the hotel’s concierge to get those numbers if they aren’t displayed, as they can add up rather quickly.
 Also, you may want to ensure your number crunching includes an “extra” slush fund for those “just in case” moments.

-If hotels look to be a bit too pricey in your intended destination, you could always look for cost-cutting accommodations.
-There are always hostels, but there are also places around the world that will let you stay for free in exchange for services.
-You could try signing up on websites like Rover to offer free dog sitting services in exchange for free place to stay.
+• If hotels look to be a bit too pricey in your intended destination, you could always look for cost-cutting accommodations.
+There are always hostels, and some are adding amenities these days that make them less barebones.

+• You might consider places that will let you stay for free in exchange for services.
+You could try signing up on websites like Rover to swap dog sitting services in exchange for a free place to stay.
 Websites like Mind My House also bring together people looking for house sitters and those looking for accommodations.
 Check out the listings and see if any fit your vacation needs.

 Using Windfalls to Your Advantage